Sheena15M/ReadmeCreator/readMe.md

-# undefined
+# ReadMeCreator
-Created an index.js to prompt questions to a user so that they can have a Readme generated for them
+Answer questions to create a Readme on a GitHub repo

 * [Installation](#Installation)